Totalzzz/Early-HTMl-Mock-Website-for-TGI/README.md

 # Early-HTMl-Mock-Website-for-TGI
-This was a old little prokect of mine for making a early 90s mock html website, with news headlines and information about TGI.
+This was an old little project of mine for making an early 90s mock html website, with news headlines and information about TGI.